iaifi/iaifi.github.io/summer-workshop.md

 ## Agenda

 *The schedule is subject to change.
-More details to be provided later in July.*
+More details to be provided in the coming days.*

 Regarding IAIFI Industry Day Day on Friday, August 14: This will be an excellent networking opportunity between Workshop attendees, IAIFI members, and industry partners.
 [See more about Industry Day here](https://iaifi.org/industry-day), including participating industry partners.